 (2) It shall not be necessary for the attesting witness or witnesses to make any such declaration before a Justice of the Peace or other person authorised to take and receive declarations, but a simple signature of the attesting witness or witnesses shall be sufficient.

-(3) Every bill of sale shall be registered, and for the purpose of such registration shall be lodged with the Registrar in duplicate, and such registration shall be effected by the Registrar endorsing upon each duplicate a certificate of such registration, stating the day and hour of the production thereof for registration and the actual date of registration, and a reference to the Register Book in which the same is recorded, and such certificate shall be authenticated by the seal and signature of the Registrar.
+(3) Every bill of sale shall be registered, and for the purpose of such registration shall be lodged with the registrar in duplicate, and such registration shall be effected by the registrar endorsing upon each duplicate a certificate of such registration, stating the day and hour of the production thereof for registration and the actual date of registration, and a reference to the register book in which the same is recorded, and such certificate shall be authenticated by the seal and signature of the registrar.

 (4) One duplicate (hereinafter called the original) shall be filed in the Registry, and the other (called the duplicate) shall be handed to the person entitled thereto, or his solicitor or agent; and the production of the original or of the duplicate with such certificate endorsed thereon shall be prima facie evidence of the due registration of such bill of sale.